Q: How often is my data updated?

 A: New users are defined as the first time deltaDNA sees the user and not the newPlayer event.
 The reason for this is that not all games send a newPlayer event accurately or at all so relying on this event would make these charts unusable.
 The effect of this is that games that have an existing user base will show a higher initial retention rate as existing players will be counted as new players in these charts.
 This will settle out over a couple of week.

-Q: What is the difference between the All Player Retention and the New Player Retention.
+Q: What is the difference between the Return Rate and the Retention charts.

 Q: Can I view the different currencies coming in from my transactions?